Skip links

 Communicate openly and clearly

-Discussing your parents’ mental health may not be the easiest conversation you had with them, but it’s a vital one to have.
+Discussing your parents’ mental health may not be the easiest conversation you have with them, but it’s a vital one.
 According to the World Health Organization, 15% of people aged 60 and older live with a mental disorder.
-When you decide to talk to a parent about how they are feeling, remember that your parents typically come from a generation where openly talking about things like depression, anxiety, and other mental health issues may be incredibly uncomfortable for them.
+When you decide to talk to a parent about how they are feeling, remember that your parents may come from a generation where openly talking about things like depression, anxiety, and other mental health issues was looked down upon.
 If they do decide to speak, listen intently without judgment.
 It takes a lot of strength and trust to open up.
 If you are having challenges in the conversation, don’t be afraid to seek telemedicine therapy, phone counseling, or therapy online for additional support.

 Help find a hobby or discover a new passion

 Hobbies are a great way to help a parent’s mental health when they retire.
-One of the main reasons is they are able to give that sense of purpose much like their former job did.
+New activities may be able to give a sense of purpose previously fulfilled by their work.
 If, for example, your parents get into building puzzles or model cars, there is always a sense of achievement upon completion.
 If there are passions you share with a parent, this is a great opportunity to expand on that hobby.
 Along with allowing you to develop a closer bond with your parents, it keeps their mind engaged, gives them a bit of structure, and helps to fight off loneliness.

 group of older people dancing and being social